melanielaporte/melanielaporte/README.md

 <h5 align=center>`` Success follows doing what you love ``</h5>

-I am an aspiring engineer passionate about building interesting solutions that merge creativity with functionality and expertise.
-New York based.
-- Rising Junior studying Computer Science at Columbia University with a minor in Visual Arts.
+I am a creative technologist studying Computer Science at Columbia University with a minor in Visual Arts.
+I create artistic technological solutions to social, historical, and public-health challenges—projects that merge invention, storytelling, and design to reveal hidden narratives and improve everyday life.
-  - Focused on frontend and backend for building web and app applications, as well as hardware and prototype devices.

-- Exploring 3D modeling and ways to gamify productivity to enhance user experiences with interactive design.

 - Actively contribute to open source humanitarian projects that merge engineering, design, and social impact to solve real-world problems:
   - Open Library Developer for [Internet Archive](https://archive.org/) [Open Library](https://github.com/melanielaporte/openlibrary)